plotfi/llvm-pi/README-OLD.md

 You can either use the docker repo, in which case you can skip to [Step 3](https://github.com/plotfi/llvm-pi#step-3-clone-and-build-llvm-project).

 Alternatively you can do the docker setup manually from a stock ubuntu focal image, or you can still alternatively ignore all the docker stuff and just follow the guide on a normal Ubuntu system.

-That means: skip to step 2 and stop after step 5.
+To use this guide for setting up on a native non-docker Ubuntu 20.04, skip to step 2 and stop after step 5.

 To use the docker repo first install docker from https://www.docker.com/, and follow these steps: